Happy-Ferret/pandora/docs/source/en/base/command.md

 ## exit - Quit the Pandora.js

-Complete exit of the Pandora.js process, and stop all running applications.
+Stop all running applications and quit pandora.js daemon process.

 ```bash
 pandora exit
 ```

-## dev - Start an application at front
+## dev - Start an application in the foreground

-> Notice: this command will not start the daemon process, the list command cannot get the information of it.
+> Notice: `pandora dev` would not launch the daemon process, thus the launched application won't be listed in the output of `pandora list`.

 ```bash
 pandora dev [path] --name urAppName --env="NODE_ENV=production" --node-args="--expose-gc"
 ```

-Start an application at front without the daemon process, logs output to stdout directly.
+Start an application in the foreground, without the guardianship of daemon process, logs output to stdout directly.
-It is mostly used for local debugging, the parameters similar with the start command.
+It is mostly used for local development and debugging.
+It accepts the same parameters as the `start` command.

-1. `[path]` Required, project directory, by default as the working directory.
+1. `[path]` Required, project directory, using the working directory by default.
-2. `--name=urAppName` Optional, for specify the name of the application, by default as the name in package.json or last part of the working directory path.
+2. `--name=urAppName` Optional, to specify the name of current application.
+Use the name defined in package.json by default or the current directory name.
-3. `--env="NODE_ENV=production"` Optional, for specify the environmental variables, can got by process.env.
+3. `--env="NODE_ENV=production"` Optional, to specify the environmental variables.
+The settings could be retrieved via `process.env` in application.
-4. `--node-args="--expose-gc"` Optional, for specify the Node.js execArgv.
+4. `--node-args="--expose-gc"` Optional, to specify the runtime arguments.
-4. `--args="--a=b"` Optional, for specify the args of the Node.js application.
+5. `--args="--a=b"` Optional, to specify the application arguments.